In this newsletter, there's an article showing how our nervous system and myelinating glial cells

 In the picture above, the blue arcs in the sheet of cranial sea

-are the direction that the cranial sea is flowing.
+and the direction that the cranial sea is flowing.

 5.1 fow direction 1

-The cranial sea flows through the whole sheet, but I have added how it travels around the outside Rim
+But I have added arrows to show how it travels around the outside Rim

 and how that area is wrapping and flowing around the axon in the lower part of the image.